 Edward Webster Deputy Director of Workforce Development

-Ed’s role is formally responsible for developing the workforce change programme, managing the portfolio of change projects and delivering interventions to effect that change.
+Within his role, Ed is responsible for developing the workforce change programme, managing the portfolio of change projects and delivering interventions to effect that change.
 Within this there is particular focus on the leadership and organisational development of the University.

 Particular areas of interest in relation to coaching: